 Alibaba is the world’s largest B2B platform to source products and suppliers.
 You can not only find Asian suppliers but also suppliers based in Europe, Africa, North America, etc. However, most buyers are afraid of being scammed.

-Some even ask “Is there Alibaba scammer list?”
-In response to those buyer concerns, I spent weeks of time on the Alibaba fraud case study, read hundreds of real cases and categorize them into 12 typical types.
-Those scams will happen at the time of payment, supplier verification, or even in your reorder, etc.
+Some even ask “Is there any Alibaba scammer list?”
+In response to those buyer concerns, I spent weeks on the Alibaba fraud case study, read hundreds of real cases and categorize them into 12 typical types.
+Those scams will happen at each step of your Alibaba purchase processes like supplier verification, payment, or even reordering.

 For your better understanding, I select one real case under each scam type, analyze why it happens and also provide tips to avoid them.
 After reading this post, believe that you’ll develop knowledge of Alibaba frauds, and will find it easier and safer for your future business.

 Scam 1: Sell Brand Products with Very Attractive Price to Make You Hard to Resist

 “They sell smartphone with very cheap price 350$ for Samsung s7 brand new on Alibaba.”

 “I was just about to purchase a PS4 for $200 and they apparently accept Alibaba Escrow payment”.